nayanprasad/truecaller-api/README.md

 - **EC2 Deployment**: Automatically deploys the latest image to EC2 instances

 The CI/CD pipeline ensures that code changes are automatically tested, built, and deployed to the appropriate environment.

+## Future Scope and Things to Do

+If given more time, the following features and improvements could be implemented:

+### 1. Integration Testing
+- Set up comprehensive integration test suite using Jest and Supertest
+- Implement database mocking for test environment
+- Add CI/CD pipeline for automated testing
+- Create test coverage reports
+- Implement end-to-end API testing

+### 2. Phone Number OTP Verification
+- Implement SMS-based OTP verification for user registration
+- Enable password reset via OTP

+### 3. Uses the preferred framework for the project